-The Appellant contends that the SEIR fails to identify and mitigate significant impacts including land use, further stating that the project is inconsistent with two of San Francisco's priority policies; specifically priority policy 2 (conservation and protection of existing housing and neighborhood character to preserve the cultural and economic diversity of neighborhoods) and priority policy 8 (protection of parks and open space and their access to sunlight and vistas).
+The appellant contends that the SEIR fails to identify and mitigate significant impacts associated with land use, further stating that the project is inconsistent with two of San Francisco's priority policies; specifically priority policy 2 (conservation and protection of existing housing and neighborhood character to preserve the cultural and economic diversity of neighborhoods) and priority policy 8 (protection of parks and open space and their access to sunlight and vistas).15

 The SEIR adequately and accurately analyzes the project's land use impacts.
 The potential impacts of the project with regard to land use are analyzed under Topic E.1 of the initial study, on SEIR Appendix B, pp. B-12 to B-15.
-Under CEQA, a project would result in a significant impact if it would (1) would physically divide an established community, and (2) would cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect.
+Under CEQA, a project would result in a significant land use impact if it (1) would physically divide an established community, or (2) would cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect.
 As discussed on p.
-B-14 of SEIR Appendix B, the proposed project would not divide an established community because the project would extend a network of pedestrian and bicycle facilities through the project site, and extend Lee Avenue to connect to the proposed interior streets.
+B-14 of SEIR Appendix B, the proposed project would not divide an established community; instead the project would add connections through the community by extending pedestrian and bicycle facilities through the project site, and extending Lee Avenue to connect to the proposed interior streets.

 Compatibility with existing zoning and plans and land use impacts are analyzed in SEIR Appendix B pp. B-2 to B-7 and pp. B-12 to B-15.
 CEQA Guidelines section 15125(d) requires an EIR to "discuss any inconsistencies between the proposed project and applicable general plans, specific plans, and regional plans."
 This consideration of plan inconsistency is part of the discussion of the project's environmental setting, pursuant to CEQA Guidelines section 15125(d).
 As discussed on SEIR Appendix B, pp. B-3 and B-14, a conflict between a proposed project and plans, policies, and regulations do not, in and of itself, indicate a significant effect on the environment within the context of CEQA.
 CEQA Guidelines section 15382 defines a significant effect on the environment as "a substantial or potentially adverse change in the physical conditions within the area affected by the project, including land, air, water, minerals, flora, fauna, ambient noise, and objects of historic or aesthetic significance."
 Therefore, for a project to result in a significant impact under CEQA with respect to a conflict with the general plan or other policies, the project must be inconsistent or otherwise conflict with a plan or policy adopted for the purpose of mitigating an environmental effect and result in a physical environmental effect related to the identified policy conflict.
 As stated in RTC Response PP-1 (p.
-4.H-10), to the extent that such physical environmental impacts may result from such conflicts, the SEIR discloses and analyzes the physical impacts under the relevant topic sections, of a project may result from conflicts with one of the policies related to a specific resource topic, such physical impacts are adequately analyzed in the SEIR within each topic sections.
+4.H-10), to the extent that such physical environmental impacts may result from such conflicts, the SEIR discloses and analyzes the physical impacts under the relevant resource topic.